NYSCP Legal Privacy - North Yorkshire

 • Where a court requires us to share information about you

-How long do we keep your information for?
+How long do we keep your information?

-NYC only retains your personal data for as long as is necessary to provide services to you, and in line with the Council’s Record Retention and Disposal Schedule.
+NYC only retains your personal data for as long as is necessary to provide services to you and in line with the Council’s Record Retention and Disposal Schedule.
 The following table details the retention period for records relating to this service:

 Data HeldRetention Period

-Serious Case reviews15 years from the date of publication of the
+15 years from the date of publication of the

-Serious Case review
+Serious Case Review

 Child death reviews15 years from the date of publication of the